MunasheNjanji/MunasheNjanji/README.md

 - 👋 Hi, I’m @MunasheNjanji
 - 👀 I’m interested in programming in many languages ,developing legacy software,networking and Web design and development.
+I'm also into Data Science
 - 🌱 I’m currently learning all the above mentioned
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me munashenjanji45@gmail.com